Bit Blasting Probabilistic Programs: Empirical Evaluation

 \section{Empirical Evaluation}

-We evaluate the practicality of bit blasting on real-life probabilistic programs\footnote{ \hybit{}'s implementation and code for all experiments are available at \href{https://github.com/Juice-jl/Dice.jl/tree/hybit}{https://github.com/Juice-jl/Dice.jl/tree/hybit}}.
+We evaluate the practicality of bit blasting on real-life probabilistic programs.
 We have carried out relevant experiments to investigate the following questions: \begin{description}[labelindent=0.5cm] \item Q1: How does \hybit{} perform in comparison to existing inference algorithms?
 Section~\ref{baselines1}

 \item Q2: How effective is the piece-wise approximation?
 Section~\ref{eval-lp} \end{description}